 Sydney Harbour is one of the wonders of the world, and Sydney Harbour Cruises are or am I just biased?
 No I am not!
 It is a gorgeous and glorious natural splendour and it is best seen on a Sydney Harbour cruise.

-But if you are travelling with children, how do you choose the best Sydney Harbour boat tour, the one that will suit your specific family.
+If you are travelling with children, how do you choose the best Sydney Harbour boat tour, the one that will suit your specific family?
 You definitely need to find the most kid-friendly cruises.
 Read on and let me give you some thoughts, gleaned from 20 years of exploring Sydney Harbour with my four children.